Honda CBR650R 2025 Full Review: Specs, Features, Top Speed, On-Road Price and Colours

 Honda CBR650R Features

-The Honda CBR650R comes with a four-cylinder engine and it’s properly smooth.
-It loves to rev and has a nice punch in the mid-range, which makes overtakes easy and keeps the ride fun whether you’re in traffic or on open roads.
-The engine feels light and quick, and you’ll enjoy that typical inline-four sound every time you open the throttle.
+The Honda CBR650R runs a four-cylinder engine that feels properly smooth.
+It loves to rev and delivers a nice punch through the mid-range, making overtakes feel easy and keeping the ride fun whether you are cutting through traffic or opening it up on a highway stretch.
+The engine feels light, quick, and that typical inline four sound makes every throttle twist worth it.

-This bike handles beautifully.
-It uses a twin-spar frame that keeps the weight low and makes the bike feel light and steady in corners.
-The front gets a Showa Big Piston Fork, which soaks up bumps nicely and stays stable when you brake hard.
-At the back, there’s a Showa monoshock which keeps the bike balanced whether you’re riding alone or with a pillion.
+The handling is clean and sorted.
+It uses a twin spar frame that keeps weight balanced and the bike feels light in corners.
+At the front, you get a Showa Big Piston Fork which handles bumps and rough patches without a fuss and stays stable when you brake hard.
+The rear uses a Showa monoshock that keeps the ride steady whether you are solo or with a pillion.

 The wheels are lightweight Y-spoke alloys.
 Less weight means better handling and you’ll definitely feel that when you lean into corners or weave through traffic.
 The overall setup makes this bike easy to live with.
 It feels light when you need it and stays planted when you push it.